Merci93/AirBnB-Listings-Poland/README.md

 The project is divided into the following stages:
 1. **Data Extraction:** Developed a web scrapping script (using selenium and beaustifulsoup frameworks) to perform the ETL process involving data extraction from the and performing necessary transformations.
-Final data is saved as a CSV file.
+The extracted html data is saved as txt files, and the final data is saved as a CSV file.
 2. **Data Cleaning:** Since the first step is focused on data extractions, data cleaning and feature engineering was performed using an cloud platform: Azure Databaricks.
 3. **Exploratory Analysis:** The data was visualized to understand and derive insights from hidden patterns and trends